-But it’s one thing to land that first accounting job.
+It’s one thing to land that first accounting job.
 It’s another to really put yourself on a path to success.
 For some words of wisdom along those lines, we interviewed the four accounting students who won $10,000 AICPA/Accountemps scholarships this year — Stacy Bonds, Nicole Exnicios, Justin Korth and Laura Rudolph — and came up with these four tips every entry-level accountant should follow:

-Tap into your passion
+1. Tap into your passion

-Consider graduate school – and seek out scholarships
+2. Consider graduate school and scholarships

-If you want to extend your education beyond a bachelor’s degree but feel like you can’t afford it, look for awards organizations and businesses give out to accounting students.
+If you want to extend your education beyond the bachelor’s degree but feel like you can’t afford it, look for awards organizations and businesses give out to accounting students.
 Chances are, there are more available than you realize.

 If you win one, it will not only fund your schooling.
 It will also allow you to focus on studying, rather than worrying about tuition.
-As Rudolph, currently studying at the University of Wisconsin, says, “This scholarship means a lot to me and will help lower my stress during this important academic year.”
+As Rudolph, who is studying at the University of Wisconsin, says, “This scholarship means a lot to me and will help lower my stress during this important academic year.”

-Think beyond the Big 4
+3. Think beyond the Big 4

-Three of the scholarship recipients plan to work for Big 4 accounting firms after graduation.
-But they all have career plans that go beyond that.
+Three of the scholarship recipients plan to work for public accounting firms after graduation.
+But they all have career plans that go beyond the Big 4.
 North Carolina State student Bonds, for example, will start her first accounting job at PricewaterhouseCoopers.
-But, eventually, she’d like to become the chief financial officer of the African Methodist Episcopal Zion Church.
+But, eventually, she’d like to become the CFO of the African Methodist Episcopal Zion Church.

-Shoot for the stars
+4. Shoot for the stars

 If you know where you want to end up, you’ll be better able to develop the skills and experience you need to get there – and you’ll likely be more driven and focused, as well.